Aditi-963/trackshift-aegis/README.md

 Building this visual demo, especially while learning, presented several hurdles:

 * **Finding & Using SVG Data:** Locating accurate and usable SVG path data for the specific F1 track was difficult.
-* **SVG `viewBox` Positioning:** Precisely positioning and scaling the complex SVG track within the desired viewport required numerous attempts and calculations (`viewBox` trial-and-error).
+* **SVG `viewBox` Positioning:** Precisely positioning and scaling the complex SVG track within the desired viewport required numerous attempts and calculations.
 * **Path Animation Glitches:** Making the agents follow the SVG path smoothly and loop correctly proved challenging.
-Both `<animateMotion>` and basic `getPointAtLength` with modulo exhibited issues (reversing direction, flickering).
-We iterated multiple times before landing on the coordinate-based reset logic, though minor visual artifacts may remain.
+Despite trying multiple JavaScript methods (`modulo`, subtraction, coordinate reset), a **minor visual flicker** persists when agents loop back to the start/finish line.
+We invested significant time trying to resolve this but acknowledge it needs further refinement.
 * **Lap Counting Accuracy:** Reliably detecting the exact moment an agent crossed the start/finish line on a complex path required refining the JavaScript logic multiple times.
 * **JavaScript Complexity:** Implementing dynamic speed changes, live sorting, DOM manipulation (leaderboard updates, SVG text), and event handling required learning and debugging significant amounts of JavaScript code within the limited timeframe.
+* **Starting Grid Approximation:** The current starting positions are estimated based on path length percentage; accurately mapping them to the official Las Vegas grid formation requires further calibration.

 ---
 ## Accomplishments We're Proud Of

 * Successfully creating a **working, interactive visual prototype** that demonstrates the core Aegis concept.
 * Integrating and displaying the **actual Las Vegas F1 track layout**.
-* Implementing **dynamic agent movement** along the complex SVG path.
+* Implementing **dynamic agent movement** along the complex SVG path with mostly smooth looping.
 * Building a **live-updating leaderboard** and **lap counter based on the leader**.
 * Adding **interactive Chaos Engine buttons** with visual feedback (rain) and state changes (DNF).
 * Overcoming the numerous technical challenges through **perseverance and rapid learning**.